Lions sweep softball twinbill against Northwest

-The No. 25 Missouri Southern softball team held onto first place in the MIAA, with a sweep of the Northwest Missouri Bearcats on Friday at Pat Lipira Field.
+The No. 25 Missouri Southern softball team held onto first place in the MIAA, with a sweep of the Northwest Missouri Bearcats on Friday at Pat Lipira Softball Complex.

-The Lions plated three runs in the first inning and held on for a 5-1 win over the visiting Bearcats (24-23, 7-13) in game one of their doubleheader and eeked out a 4-3 win in the nightcap.
+The Lions plated three runs in the first inning and held on for a 5-1 win over the visiting Bearcats (24-23, 7-13) in Game 1 of their doubleheader and eeked out a 4-3 win in the nightcap.

 The Lions improved to 33-8 overall and a league-leading 18-2 in the MIAA with the wins, despite getting outhit 7-4 in the first game of the twin bill.